hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To pay it ere you dance, you must agree.
 >
-> This they pretend's the perquisite of those,
+> This they pretend is the perquisite of those,
 >
 > Who have the care of bonnets, hats, and clothes;
 >
-> A mere pretence! the proprietor 'tis known,
+> A mere pretence! the proprietor it is known,
 >
 > Gives only poundage, makes the rest his own.
 >